Tavistock Abbey: Saint Rumon

 St Rumon was probably a brother of St Tudwal of Tréguier, but little else is known of him beyond that he was probably an Irish missionary and many churches in Devon and Cornwall in England were named after him.
-Some authorities have identified him with St Ronan (1 June) who is venerated in Brittany, but others believe that he and St Kea were British monks who founded a monastery at Street, Somerset.
+Some authorities have identified him with St Ronan (1 June) who is venerated in Brittany.
 At Tavistock, his feast day is kept on 28 or 30 August.
 The translation of St Rumon is celebrated on 5 January.

 Cornwall

 The abbey had considerable land holdings in Cornwall and three churches there are dedicated to St Rumon: Ruan Lanihorne, Ruan Major and Ruan Minor.
 In the Domesday Book, the abbey held the manors of Sheviock, Antony, Rame, Tregrenna, Penharget and Tolcarne, while four other manors formerly theirs had been taken by Robert of Mortain.
 Only Sheviock was in the hands of the abbey while Ermenhald held five manors from it.
 Sheviock was worth 60s per annum and the holdings of Ermenhald were worth in all £8-15s.
 These were the same values as formerly suggesting the monks were good at administering their estate.
 These lands in the extreme south-east of Cornwall were the reason for that district being part of Devon from the medieval period until 1844.

 In early times the Isles of Scilly were in the possession of a confederacy of hermits.
 King Henry I gave the hermits' territory to the abbey of Tavistock, which established a priory on Tresco that was abolished at the Reformation.